 Study abroad opens students to world views, value systems, codes of behavior, religious systems and uses of symbolic language that challenge them to rethink their own world view and preconceptions.
 Being overseas, students are naturally displaced by culture and language which creates a sense of not fitting in within the new cultural context.
 This is invaluable to students as they come to a deeper understanding of the tensions of conflicting subcultures against the hegemonic culture, and what it must mean to live as a minority within another society.

 Students in the regional concentration MUST study abroad.
 Usually this means a full semester of study.
 In order to be approved for study abroad, the student must fulfill institutional criteria and maintain eligibility.
 If you are unable to do so, please consider concentrations that include domestic immersion experiences.

 There may by occasions when students may not be able to study abroad, or when their program of study would benefit from a domestic immersion experience.
 Concentrations where a domestic immersion experience is permitted or perhaps even recommended are:

 For students in this concentration who would benefit from domestic internships, the requirements are that the student:

 NOTE: Language proficiency in the concentration (at least 2 years of language study) is strongly advised.

-For a comprehensive list of study abroad programs for GCS students, visit the Poet World Portal.
+For a comprehensive list of study abroad programs for GCS students, visit the Office of International Programs.